College of Humanities & Behavioral Sciences

 Bachelor of Arts or Bachelor of Science

-Students need majors and/or minors to fulfill the R, E, and L areas to complete the REAL Curriculum requirements.
+The Sociology major fulfills the Cultural and Behavioral Analysis (A) area in the REAL Curriculum.
+Students choose from additional majors and/or minors to fulfill the R, E, and L areas to complete the REAL Curriculum requirements.

 REAL Foundational Requirements